RTrabocco/cinema-tickets/README.md

   - Maximum of 25 tickets per purchase
   - Children and infants must be accompanied by an adult
   - Each infant must have an accompanying adult
+- Basic user interface to test business rules with real inputs

 ## <a id="running-locally"></a>Running locally
 To run this application, you must have Node.js and npm installed on your machine.